dslmeinte/jsmf/README.md

 ## Dependencies

-JSMF is dependent on jQuery (comes with version 1.8.1), ANT (at least version 1.6.3) and QUnit for running some unit-like tests.
+JSMF is dependent on jQuery (comes with version 1.8.1), Apache ANT (at least version 1.6.3) and QUnit for running some unit-like tests.

 ## Building